getgrav/grav-learn/pages/01.basics/03.installation/docs.md

     category: docs
 ---

 Installation of Grav is a trivial process.
 In fact, there is no real installation.
-You have **three** options for installing Grav.
-The first - and simplest - way is to download the **zip** archive, and extract it.
+You have several options for installing Grav.
+The first – and simplest – way is to download the **zip** archive, and extract it.
 The second way is to install with **Composer**.
-The third way is to clone the source project directly from **GitHub**, and then run an included script command to install needed dependencies:
+The third way is to clone the source project directly from **GitHub**, and then run an included script command to install needed dependencies.
+There are [more ways](#further-options) that involve running bundled scripts.

 ## Check for PHP version